 Browser Runtime

-This guide explains how the Noxtica SDK operates inside your users’ browsers, including what happens during collection, how caching works, and how to troubleshoot common issues.
+This guide explains how the Noxtica SDK works inside your visitors’ browsers — what happens during an assessment, how caching keeps things fast, and how to troubleshoot common issues.

 How It Works

-When you include the Noxtica SDK on your page, it performs these steps:
+When you add the Noxtica SDK to your page, it quietly does four things:

-- Submit: Sends the fingerprint to Noxtica for scoring
+- Submit: Sends them to Noxtica for scoring

 Collection Flow